-Cardamom Cookies are perfect for any time of the year!
-These tender shortbread cookies with a hint of cardamom are so delicious!
+Cardamom cookies are perfect for any time of the year, these tender shortbread cookies with a hint of cardamom are so delicious!

 These cardamom shortbread cookies are one of our favorite for this holidays season.
-They're flaky, buttery and a little bit Persian!
+They're flaky, buttery with subtle cardamom flavor!
 They're perfect with a cup of coffee or tea during this cold season.

 - Add in the butter and mix until fully combined.

 - Add in the milk one spoon at a time and mix until it forms into a dough.

 - Shape dough into a log, wrap in a plastic wrap and refrigerate for at least one hour.

 - When ready, cut slices about ¼ inch thick and place them on baking sheets lined with parchment paper.
 Make sure not to overcrowd the pan.